bran921007/RisePay-Ruby/README.md

     gem install risepay

 go to the console and put that simple line of code

+include the library on your proyect:

+    require_relative 'risepays.rb'

 ### Sale Transaction